Science and technology policy | Gerald R. Ford School of Public Policy

 Science and technology policy

-And scientific innovation, from its development to regulation, has significant equity implications.
-We need policy professionals who can navigate the social, ethical, and economic implications of vaccine equity, algorithms, big data, surveillance technology, climate change, and more—and who have the skills to design policies that advance shared values and maximize public benefit.
+Scientific innovation, from development to regulation, has significant equity implications—a key point often disregarded in research and policy implementation.
+As the science and technology landscape evolves, we need policy professionals who can navigate the social, ethical, and economic implications of artificial intelligence, algorithms, big data, surveillance technology, nuclear energy, climate change, and more—and who can design policies that advance shared values and maximize public benefit.

-From rigorous research to training a cadre of public policy specialists, the Ford School helps shape science and technology for the public good.
+From conducting rigorous research to providing real-world experiential learning opportunities to future policymakers, the Ford School is dedicated to shaping science and technology for the public good.

-Our one-of-a-kind Science, Technology, and Public Policy program brings a rigorous interdisciplinary lens and community wisdom to understand the benefits and risks of emerging technologies on marginalized communities and translates what we've learned to policymakers, engineers, scientists, and civil society to produce more equitable and just science, technology, and related policies.
+Our one-of-a-kind Science, Technology, and Public Policy program (STPP) applies a rigorous interdisciplinary lens and community wisdom to understand how emerging technologies affect marginalized communities and translate our findings to policymakers, engineers, scientists, and civil society to produce more equitable and just science, technology, and related policies.
 If you have any questions about the STPP Program, email [email protected].

 Shobita Parthasarathy, Professor of Public Policy and Director of the Science, Technology, and Public Policy program